neovide/neovide/website/docs/troubleshooting.md

 - If your scrolling is stuttering

-  - Add flag `--novsync` before startup as a quickfix.
+  - Add flags `--no-vsync` and `--no-idle` before startup as a quickfix.

   - Check if the value of `g:neovide_refresh_rate` and the refresh rate of your monitor are matched.